 The world's highest mountain range is the Himalayas in India and Nepal, while the longest mountain range is the Andes in South America, which touch Venezuela, Colombia, Ecuador, Peru, Bolivia, Chile, and Argentina.
 There are a ton of others, from the mighty Rocky Mountains of North America to Australia's Great Dividing Range, and Morocco's Atlas Mountains.

-However, just as important from a photography point of view are the world's most iconic peaks; Japan's Mount Fuji (opens in new tab), Kilimanjaro (opens in new tab) in Tanzania, Switzerland's Matterhorn (opens in new tab), Table Mountain (opens in new tab) in Cape Town, South Africa, and the Teton Range in Wyoming, USA's Grand Teton National Park (opens in new tab).
-Closer to home, there are the three highest peaks of Scotland, Wales and England – Ben Nevis (opens in new tab), Snowdonia (opens in new tab) and Scafell Pike (opens in new tab).
+However, just as important from a photography point of view are the world's most iconic peaks; Japan's Mount Fuji, Kilimanjaro in Tanzania, Switzerland's Matterhorn, Table Mountain in Cape Town, South Africa, and the Teton Range in Wyoming, USA's Grand Teton National Park.
+Closer to home, there are the three highest peaks of Scotland, Wales and England – Ben Nevis, Snowdonia and Scafell Pike.

 Gear you need